WyldKnyght/web_scraping_assistant/README.md

 1. Clone the repository: `git clone https://github.com/WyldKnyght/web_scraping_assistant.git`
 2. Install the required packages: `pip install -r requirements.txt`
 3. Run the application: `python src/main.py`

-## Usage

-1. Open your web browser and navigate to the home page of the Web Scraping Assistant.
-2. Enter the URL of the website you want to scrape in the "Website URL" field.
-3. Check the "Scrape Text" checkbox if you want to scrape the text from the website.
-4. Click the "Scrape" button to start the scraping process.
-5. If the "Scrape Text" checkbox is checked, the scraped text will be saved to the `data/preprocessed_data` folder.
-6. The file name will be automatically generated based on the website name to ensure uniqueness.

 ## Roadmap